JonJagger/cyber-dojo/readme.txt

    which starts April 14th.
 It would be great if a publically accesible dojo-server was running by then.
 o) A VirtualBox image of the server would also be nice.
-o) It might appear to be better if the dojo-server assigned a player an animal-identifier instead of the player having to select one manually.
-However, if the server selects the avatar and you wish to stay as the same avatar on all increments then the server would need to record the identity of the playing computer.
-I also think it makes sense to explicitly choose the avatar so it is less "unexpected" as you start.
-   However, suppose you schedule a kata and start it as a Koala, what is to stop another player on a different computer also choosing to start as a koala.
-This will become an issue when players are not co-located.
+o) The dojo-server could possibly assign avatars to computers rather than participants having to manually select their avatar.
+For now I am leaving the avatar selection as a manual step because my main aim is to run the dojo in a room where all participants are present.